cyrilbois/gd-gatsby-blog/src/pages/2017-10-14-a-5-minute-intro-to-hypothesis/index.md

 ## A better solution: fuzzing and ddt

 You can create a pair of random floats, so every time you run the test you have a new test case.
-That's a bit dangerous, because if you have a failure you cannot reproduce it easily.
+That's a bit dangerous though, because if you have a failure you cannot reproduce it easily.

 ```python
 # test_example.py